-- Note: As shown in the figure, the production data HW version, FW version, and production date, which have been programmed since 2012, can also be displayed with "Show production info". - Access from the PLC: From TwinCAT 3.1. build 4024.24, the functions FB_EcReadBIC and FB_EcReadBTN for reading into the PLC are available in the Tc2_EtherCAT library from v3.3.19.0. - EtherCAT devices with a CoE directory may also have the object 0x10E2:01 to display their own eBIC, which can also be easily accessed by the PLC:
+- Note: as can be seen in the illustration, the production data HW version, FW version and production date, which have been programmed since 2012, can also be displayed with "Show Production Info". - Access from the PLC: From TwinCAT 3.1. build 4024.24 the functions FB_EcReadBIC and FB_EcReadBTN are available in the Tc2_EtherCAT Library from v3.3.19.0 for reading into the PLC.. - In the case of EtherCAT devices with CoE directory, the object 0x10E2:01 can additionally by used to display the device's own eBIC; the PLC can also simply access the information here: